-Principals and coaches will provide explicit instruction during faculty meetings and lead guided collaboration during academy meetings, PLC meetings, and walkthrough data will be collected to help the leadership team decide on ongoing PD during Period 0 meetings.
+Principals and coaches will lead guided collaboration during academy meetings, department meetings, and professional learning communities.
+AIC will provide ongoing support for teachers in the classroom setting.
+Walkthrough data will be collected to help the leadership team decide on ongoing PD during Period 0 meetings.